patleb/web_tools/sunzistrano/README.md

 ### Role Hooks

-Role hooks are Bash files located under the folder `config/provision/roles` with the following file names:
+Role hooks are Bash files located under the folder `config/provision/roles` with the following file names for system role:

- - `hook_before.sh` is run before the recipes
+ - `system_before.sh` is run before the recipes
- - `hook_after.sh` is run after all the recipes ran successfully
+ - `system_after.sh` is run after all the recipes ran successfully
- - `hook_ensure.sh` is run before the program exits
+ - `system_ensure.sh` is run before the program exits

 ## Recipes